nats-io/nats.rs/nats/nats_test_server/README.md

 # Test server

 A test NATS server for testing the NATS rust client and applications using it.
-Allows injection of bugsand useful for testing a number of things.
+Allows injection of bugs and useful for testing a number of things.

 ## Example usage